-Should you get the Amazon Echo Show 5 or Echo Dot (4th Gen)?
+Amazon Echo Show 5 Kids vs. Echo Dot (4th Gen) Kids: Show or tell for your kids?

 Amazon Echo Show 5 Kids vs. Amazon Echo Dot (4th Gen) Kids: Amazon Kids

-Amazon Kids, available on both devices (and most Amazon smart speakers, tablets, and other similar mobile devices) includes the aforementioned parental controls that help parents monitor their child's usage as well as ensure they aren't accessing inappropriate content, or ordering items by accident (or on purpose) from your Amazon account that will put a serious dent in your credit card.
+Amazon Kids, available on both devices (and most Amazon smart speakers, tablets, and other similar mobile devices) includes the aforementioned parental controls that help parents monitor their child's usage.
+The app also ensures they aren't accessing inappropriate content, or ordering items by accident (or on purpose) from your Amazon account that will put a serious dent in your credit card.

-But both devices also include a one-year subscription to Amazon Kids+, which unlocks tons of curated content for kids.
+Both devices also include a one-year subscription to Amazon Kids+, which unlocks tons of curated content for kids.
 There might be a bit more value with the Echo Show 5 Kids since it includes videos, games, and educational materials that leverage the screen as well as audio.
 Amazon Kids+ still has value with the Echo Dot (4th Gen) Kids, however, since it also includes access to thousands of audiobooks, kid-friendly music stations, and Audible books.
 Note that Amazon Kids+ content is ideal for kids aged 4-6, so if you have an older child, you might not really have any use for it anyway.

 With both, because you have to sign on to cash in the free year to Amazon Kids+, you will be automatically charged each month thereafter unless you cancel.
-But canceling is simple and can be done by contacting the Amazon customer service team or even just using the Amazon Parent Dashboard.
+But canceling is simple and can be done by contacting the Amazon customer service team, or even just using the Amazon Parent Dashboard.

 Amazon Echo Show 5 Kids vs. Amazon Echo Dot (4th Gen) Kids: Which do you choose?

-It really does come down to two main questions when trying to decide between the Amazon Echo Show 5 Kids vs. Echo Dot (4th Gen) Kids: Do you need a screen and which design do you like better?
+It really does come down to two main questions when trying to decide between the Amazon Echo Show 5 Kids vs. Echo Dot (4th Gen) Kids: Do you need a screen?
+And which design do you like better?
 The adorable cute animal styles for the Echo Dot (4th Gen) Kids make it ideal for younger kids, but a teen or tween might be just as excited to get a new tiger or panda friend as a grade one child would.
 Similarly, the Chameleon fabric of the Echo Show 5 Kids screams "child" but older kids might be just as into it.

 The Echo Show 5 Kids' screen has its advantages for kids in that they can use it to play games, watch videos, and see visuals, including when making calls.
 You'll also get more out of the free Amazon Kids+ subscription with access to those curated videos, games, and more.
 If you want it for the bedside table so your child can be woken up for school and see the time, the Echo Show 5 Kids is the better option.